SocialWireLabs/task/README.md

 # task
-Elgg plugin for creating tasks or assignments in social learning environments (Elgg 1.12)
+Elgg plugin for creating and rating (with marks or game points) tasks or assignments in groups of social learning environments (Elgg 1.12)
 ## Autores: M.E.
 Sousa-Vieira, J.C.
 López-Ardao
 ### Required plugins (dependences):
 - labredes_subgroups